mikemaccana/solana-anchor-cursor-ai/README.md

 # Solana Anchor Cursor AI rules

-Here's a Cursor AI rules file I'm using tp create and edit my Solana Anchor projects.
+Here's a Cursor AI rules file I'm using to create and edit my Solana Anchor projects.

 ## How do I use these files?